nokey-54/FFmpeg-livestream-docker/README.md

 # FFmpeg-livestream-docker
 Docker Application to 24/7 livestream mp3 files from subfolder and static image.
 Using Docker + Docker Compose + FFmpeg + python

+Welcome to my dockerized YouTube Livestream solution.
+You can easy host multiple youtube livestreams on your computer in background.

 1. Ensure u installed docker and docker compose on your maschine.
 2. Open docker-compose.yaml and add your api key to line: 8